-If you’re looking for a more budget-friendly – as well as eco-friendly(!) - option, then the micro pedals by Xvive and TC Electronic are both great ways to go!
-There’s not much between them, but the Xvive is around half the price, so…
+If you’re looking for a more budget-friendly – as well as an eco-friendly – option, then the micro pedals by Xvive and TC Electronic are both great ways to go.

-Whichever pedal you choose is right to compress the sound from your bass and other pedals, we hope that it will enable you to deliver your sounds with the clarity deserve!
+Whichever pedal you choose is right to compress the sound from your bass and other pedals, we hope that it will enable you to deliver your sounds with the clarity they deserve!

 Ged is Founder and Editor-in-chief at Zing Instruments.
-He’s a guitarist for London based gypsy jazz band ‘Djangology’ and when he’s not ripping up and down the fretboard, he’s tinkering with his Campervan.
+He’s a guitarist for London based gypsy jazz band ‘Django Mango’ and a lover of all things music.
+When he’s not ripping up and down the fretboard, he’s tinkering with his ’79 Campervan.